alexharri/website/posts/clipboard.md

 ## Building a copy button that writes arbitrary data types

-I went and tried out Copy buttons in different web applications and inspected what's written to the clipboard.
+I went and tried out Copy buttons in different web applications and inspected what was written to the clipboard.
 It yielded interesting results.

 Google Docs has a Copy button which can be found in their right-click menu.